+Further evidence is provided in Section 6.B.
+Validity.
 We report on New York State neonatal data.
-Hospitals use various means to collect the data on their high risk newborns, but they must submit the data using the NICU Module's online data entry or import function.
-To ensure data security and patient confidentiality, hospitals must register their data entry or importing users through the NYSDOH Health Commerce System before they are granted controlled access to the Web-based NICU Module.
+Hospitals use various means to collect data on their high-risk newborns, but they must submit the data using the NICU Module's on-line data entry or import function.
+To ensure data security and patient confidentiality, hospitals must register their data entry or enter through the NYSDOH Health Commerce System before they are granted controlled access to the Web-based NICU Module.

-Key findings from our study of 7,553 neonates (from 61 nurseries) in New York State are: temperature was variable within weight categories; blacks were disproportionately cool compared with Hispanic and non-Hispanic others who, in turn, were disproportionately cool compared with non-Hispanic whites, whether or not we stratified by birth weight category.
+Key findings from our study of 7,553 neonates (from 61 nurseries) in New York State are: temperature was variable within weight categories; blacks were disproportionately cool compared with Hispanic and non-Hispanic others, who were disproportionately cool compared with non-Hispanic whites, whether or not we stratified by birth weight category.
 Deaths were disproportionate among those who were cool, in a graded fashion.

-The distribution of mean temperature by nursery ranged from 35.7° to 38.2°, with a median of 36.3°, a standard error of 0.36, and an interquartile range of 0.4; 25 percent of these nurseries had a mean temperature below 36.1°.
-We conclude from this that temperatures do vary across nurseries, further reinforcing our sense that this topic is an important measure of performance.
+The distribution of mean temperature by nursery ranged from 35.7° to 38.2°, with a median of 36.3°, a standard error of 0.36, and an interquartile range of 0.4.
+Twenty-five percent of these nurseries had a mean temperature below 36.1°.
+We conclude from this that temperatures do vary across nurseries, further reinforcing our sense that this is an important measure of performance.
+See Section 6.B.Validity for further details.